Development of a Core Outcome Measurement Set for the Evaluation of Scars in the Hand & Wrist (COSSH)

 Dr Donna Kennedy

-Postdoctoral Research Fellow, Imperial College London
+Postdoctoral Research Fellow, Human Performance Group, Imperial College London

 Collaborators: